wpfleger96/Calculator/README.md

 this is where your project will be run and tested.
 Since <code>git</code> is already installed on <code>nike</code>, you can clone the project directly int your
 <code>nike</code> home directory.

+If any changes are made to the project description or skeleton code, they will be announced in class.
+In order to incorporate such changes into your code, you need only do a <code>git pull</code>.

+Also, since <code>git</code> is a decentralized version control system, you will have your own local copy of the repository.
+This means that you can log your changes using commits and even revert to a previous revision if necessary.

 ## Build System